-In accordance with German Government regulations, the maximum number of hours a Jewish Nazi victim can receive is capped by his/her verified persecution during the Shoah.
+In accordance with German Government regulations, the maximum number of hours a Jewish Nazi victim can receive is capped by his/her persecution during the Shoah.

-(a) Jewish Nazi victims who were in a concentration camp, in a ghetto, or for at least six months living in hiding or under a false identity may be eligible to receive up to 168 hours per household per week of homecare depending on the individual's medical diagnoses.
+- (a) Jewish Nazi victims who were in a concentration camp, in a ghetto, or for at least six months living in hiding or under a false identity may be eligible to receive up to 168 hours per household per week of homecare depending on the individual's medical diagnoses.
 The Claims Conference is currently negotiating with the German government regarding the types of medical conditions which would permit 168 hours per week.
-A Medical Assessment Form must be completed by a physician.

-(b) Jewish Nazi victims who suffered persecution in French Morocco (forced residence or curfew) may be eligible to receive up to 25 hours per week of homecare.

-(c) Jewish Nazi victims who suffered other forms of persecution (except those described in (a) and (b) above may be eligible to receive up to 40 hours per week of homecare.
+A Medical Assessment Form must be completed by a physician. - (b) Jewish Nazi victims who suffered persecution in French Morocco (forced residence or curfew) may receive up to 25 hours per week of homecare. - (c) Jewish Nazi victims who suffered other forms of persecution (except those described in (a) above or (b) below) may receive up to 56 hours per week of homecare.